ACTEA-Erasmus/m2c4-aplc/Ad03/Subchapter04.md

 Within **movements** there are 4 different movements, direct movement, diagonal movement, horizontal movement and vertical movement.
 Direct movement will allow you to move a object from point A to B in a direct way.
 Diagonal movement will move from point A to B diagonally.
 Horizontal movement will move from point A to B horizontaly.
 Vertical movement will move from point A to B vertically.

-Horizontal and vertical movemnt can be assigned to a tag value so that depending on that value the object will move towards one point.
+Horizontal and vertical movement can be assigned to a tag value so that depending on that value the object will move towards one point.
 For example:

 ![TIA Portal Adding HMI](../Ad03/Images/Step26.jpg)